Middle School | Year 7-10

 Years 9-10

-The Year 9 and 10 curriculum continues a focus on being developmentally responsive, recognising that students in Year 9 and 10 are still undergoing rapid physical development, becoming increasingly socially aware and encountering increasingly complex curriculum contexts.
+The Years 9 and 10 curriculum continues to be developmentally responsive, recognising that students at this stage are still undergoing rapid physical development, becoming increasingly socially aware, and engaging with more complex curriculum contexts.

-The Year 9 and 10 academic programme is structured as follows: Core subjects include English, Mathematics, Social Studies, Science, Health and Physical Education.
+Core subjects include English, Mathematics, Social Studies, Science, and Health and Physical Education.